 Should the Scope of Work Change

 If you make changes to the Schedule, it will not automatically update the Estimate - and vice versa.
 You can sync information regarding estimated hours changes on the Schedule back to the Estimate, and make that update happen.
+You cannot make changes on the Estimate and push them to the Schedule.

 Click Edit Services.